lhqezio/bloxtr8/Escrow.md

 * `Delivery`

   * add `evidence Json?` that stores links to screenshots, roblox API responses, tx hashes, or signed messages.
+* `User`

-These are optional but helpful for operations and debugging.
+  * add `StripeAccountId` if the seller has to onboard with stripe to create a Stripe Connect account to receive payout These are optional but helpful for operations and debugging.

 ---